How to Cut Your Lifestyle When You Take a Pay Cut

 Think About Your Long-Term Goals

 If this is a planned pay cut, be sure that you can still meet your other financial goals.
-This can include things like home ownership, retirement or vacation planning.
+This can include things like homeownership, retirement, college savings, or vacation planning.
 If you know this is temporary, for example staying home until your children are in school, make plans on how you will improve your income when it is time to reenter the workforce.
 You may need to keep up with certifications or other training so that you can easily find a job.

 Consider switching careers completely if you are not happy and look into opportunities to further your qualifications and increase your salary.
 Be sure that you are not running up debt during this time because it can continue to hold you back once you begin working again.
 It takes discipline to handle a pay cut because you are used to certain lifestyle expectations and it can be even harder when you have children in the home.